gromeck/DartScorer/README.md

 After that, run the script ./build.sh

-You can run DartScorer in the directory Software/src by issuing the command:
+You can run DartScorer :dart: in the directory Software/src by issuing the command:

 ```
 ./DartScorer
 ```

-or simple install DartScorer by issuing
+or simple install DartScorer :dart: by issuing

 ```
 sudo make install